-PG&E is providing this Operational Flow Order (OFO) Report (Report) as required by its OFO Settlement Agreement (OFO Settlement or Settlement) and as part of its continued commitment to keep the California natural gas market participants informed.
-These Reports are provided quarterly.
-This Report covers the third quarter of 2008 - July 1 through September 30.
-The purpose of the OFO Report is to document "the number and causes of each customer-specific and system-wide OFO, EFO and 'trimming' occasion ('Event') within the prior three months."
+PG&E is providing this Operational Flow Order (OFO) Report as specified in its OFO Settlement Agreement and as part of its continued commitment to keep the California natural gas market participants informed.
+This Report covers April 1 through June 30, 2012.
+The OFO Report documents "the number and causes of each customer-specific and system-wide OFO, EFO and 'trimming' occasion ('Event') within the prior three months."

 The OFO Settlement has been in effect since April 1, 2000.
 As demonstrated in the previous quarterly reports, this Settlement has been successful in reducing the market impacts of OFOs.
 This, and future, quarterly reports will focus on providing the data specified in the Settlement.
-Background information and discussion on the OFO process is available from the Pipe Ranger web site, located on the Internet at http://www.pge.com/pipeline/library/ofoefodiv/ofo index.html.
+Background information and discussion on the OFO process is available from the Pipe Ranger web site, located on the Internet at http://pge.com/pipeline/library/.